hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 * `private_connection_resource_id` - (Required) The ID of the Private Link Enabled Remote Resource which this Private Endpoint should be connected to.
 Changing this forces a new resource to be created.

-* `subresource_names` - (Optional) A list of subresource names which the Private Endpoint is able to connect to. `subresource_names` corresponds to `group_id`.
+* `subresource_names` - (Required) A list of subresource names which the Private Endpoint is able to connect to. `subresource_names` corresponds to `group_id`.
 Changing this forces a new resource to be created.

 -> Several possible values for this field are shown below, however this is not extensive: